junweiz-block/goose/documentation/docs/guides/goose-in-docker.md

 goose session
 ```

 You should now be able to connect to Goose with your configured extensions enabled.
+Also Goose configurations and sessions will be properly stored in Docker volumes and reused.